What is a physical theory? Philosophers do have an answer by distinguishing two forms of empirical adequacy

 This view is reinforced by the observation that scientific theories are more complex structures than sense-based machineries whose sole function is to represent empirical facts, as perceived by the human senses, in terms of a theoretical calculus.
 On the contrary, scientific theories frequently posit entities that generate and predict novel phenomena, some of which transcend the human-based domain of sense data.
 Thus, the phenomena may comprise not only empirical data that have been experimentally detected, but also scientifically possible data that cannot be (or have not been) displayed in a form accessible through the human senses.
-Illustrative examples are idealised models, such as friction-free inertial motion of point-wise particles (already mentioned above), and thought experiments seen throughout the history of science: they are phenomena that have not been experimentally detected, but are in principle detectable by any possible perceptual system capable to be described as any other constitutive element of a theory (whose properties supervene on some properties of such a theory).
+Illustrative examples are idealised models, such as friction-free inertial motion of point-wise particles (already mentioned above), and thought experiments seen throughout the history of science: without inquiring into the extensive literature on this issue, some of these experiments are phenomena that have not been experimentally detected, but are in principle detectable by any possible perceptual system capable to be described as any other constitutive element of a theory (whose properties supervene on some properties of such a theory).
 It follows from this last example that in the context of a given theory nomological phenomena are in principle detectable by any agent (human, non-human, or whatever entity or property) living in a possible world where such a theory is the case.